arnog/mathlive/tutorials/MASTON.md

 As per JSON, any Unicode character may be escaped using a `\u` escape sequence.

-In the canonical form, any non-ASCII character must be encoded with a `\u` escape sequence.

-In the canonical form, whenever applicable, a specific Unicode symbol should be used.
+Whenever applicable, a specific Unicode symbol should be used.

 For example, the set of complex numbers should be represented with U+2102 ℂ, not with U+0043 C and a math variant styling attribute.